eBPF

 Capture ingress and egress traffic

-To capture both ingress and egress traffic for a deployment or namespace, set the following annotations.
+Set the following annotations to capture both ingress and egress traffic for a deployment or namespace.

 Deployment